kapil1308/youtube_mining/README.md

      - Pandas

 ### Installation:
-    Install Pycharm.Use the [Community Edition] (https://www.jetbrains.com/pycharm/download/#section=windows) since its free, lightweight     and more than enough to serve our purpose.
+    Install Pycharm.Use the Community Edition since its free, lightweight and more than enough to serve our purpose.All the required tools i.e. Matplotlib, Numpy and Panda can be added to your Pycharm project from the settings itself.